canonical/launchpad-manual/docs/developer/tutorials/build-snaps-in-launchpad.rst

       **Build failures**

-      In the case a build fails, ensure that the snap can be built locally by running the ``snapcraft`` command.
-You can go through the ``buildlog`` (``build.build_log_url``) and retry the build::
+      In case a build fails, ensure that the snap can be built locally by running the ``snapcraft`` command.
+You can also go through the ``buildlog`` (``build.build_log_url``) and retry the build::

         >>> for build in snap_build: